Ragdata/.github/.github/SUPPORT.md

 ### 🙋 [Asking Quality Questions](#toc)

-> #### [🛈]() If this is your first time participating in one of my communities, please read and adhere to the [code of conduct][coc].
+> #### 👉 If this is your first time participating in one of my communities, please read and adhere to the [code of conduct][coc].
 By interacting with any of my repositories or communities, you agree to abide by these terms.

-If you have any questions, most repositories have `Discussions`
+If you have any questions, join the [`Discord Server`][discord]

 > **Give yourself the best chance of getting the help you need!
 Spend a little time framing your question and adding links and resources.
 Spending a little extra time up-front can save everyone time (and frustration) in the long-run.
 Here are a few tips:**